A Guide to Sole Trader Accounting

 Pricing

-Xero offers four packages: the starter package is available for £15 a month, the Standard package for £30 a month and the Premium package for £42 a month.
+Xero offers four packages: the Starter package for £15 a month, the Standard package for £30 a month, and the Premium package for £42 a month.
 The starter is restricted to 5 bills and 20 invoices.

 FreeAgent